TU Dresden

 Tel.+49 (0) 351 8823 - 0 Fax+49 (0) 351 8823 - 266 E-Mailinfo@ipms.fraunhofer.de Webwww.ipms.fraunhofer.de/

-Fraunhofer IPMS is a worldwide leader in research and development services for electronic and photonic microsystems in the fields of Smart Industrial Solutions, Medical & Health applications and Mobility.
-Innovative products can be found in all large markets – such as ICT, consumer products, automobile technology, semiconductor technology, measurement and medical technology – products which are based upon various technology developed at Fraunhofer IPMS.
+Fraunhofer IPMS is a worldwide leader in research and development services for electronic and photonic microsystems in the fields of smart industrial solutions, medical & health applications and mobility.
+The developed products can be found in semiconductor technology, automobile technology, measurement and medical technology.

 Fraunhofer-Institut für Photonische Mikrosysteme (IPMS)